jcazallasc/burriking-citibox/docs/how-it-was-developed.md

 ##### Introducing to CQRS

 I'm not implementing the `CQRS pattern` but I did some movement, i.e. the API expects UUIDs instead of delegating the creation in `Django`.
+Ideally, endpoints like `create_order`, `create_order_line`, `delete_...`, will be commands so I'm returning an empty body in the response.

 Moreover, I structure the use cases in a way that favors the switch to `Commands` / `Queries`.